HD Ready vs Full HD TVs: Which One Should You Opt For?

 Panasonic 32-inch TX-G302B HD Ready TV

-This Panasonic HD Ready TV comes with a Freeview HD tuner so you have access to over 70 TV channels and 25 radio stations as soon as you’re set up.
-It’s easy to plug in your DVD player and games console thanks to both HDMI and SCART connections.
+With the Panasonic HD Ready TV, it’s easy to plug in your DVD player and games console thanks to both HDMI and SCART connections.
 There’s also an SVGA port, so you can use your TV as a PC monitor.

 LG 43 Inch 43LM6300 Smart Full HD HDR LED Freeview TV